CaptainUnknown/Chainj/README.md

 # Chainj DApp 📱

 ⚠️ (WIP) ChainJ is an Ionic app built with React TypeScript.
 DApp focuses on connecting "FRIENDS" and "VOLUNTEERS" and allows charities to reward volunteers for their services.
-This repository contains only contains the UI elements for the DAPP Marketplace app.
+This repository only contains the UI elements for the DApp.

 ## Installation ⚙️